mabdn/fprime-spaceposts/doc/MessageStorage/UnitTestDocumentation.md

 **Test together with the OSAL**

-The BBSMessageStorage component is tested together with the Operating System Abstraction Layer (OSAL) of F'.
+The MessageStorage component is tested together with the Operating System Abstraction Layer (OSAL) of F'.
 We consider the component plus the OSAL as one unit for this component's unit tests.
 This step is sensible because the OSAL is used internally in the component without any interface for users to change it.
 Furthermore, the interaction with the real OSAL is an integral part of the component and we can assume the correctness of the OSAL since it is part of the well-tested framework.

 Some white-box tests use a fake for the OSAL to consciously inject errors in the file read or write process.
 Hence, they can cover additional branches.